OpenVisualCloud/SVT-HEVC/.github/pull_request_template.md

 https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue
 Example
 Fixes #999
-If this is a bug fix that does not have an issue created for it, please create one with enough info to reproduce the issue
+If this PR involves fixing a bug that does not already have an issue created for it, please create an issue with sufficient info to reproduce the problem.
+Make sure to cross reference that issue within this PR.
 --->

 # Author(s)